 English for Lawyers combines intensive legal English instruction and learning beyond the classroom through guest speakers.
 Guest speakers come from diverse backgrounds and include attorneys, judges, advocacy groups, government officials, and judges.
 The English for Lawyers program is a 4-week summer intensive course.

 ELI course sections are letter graded.
 Grades are recorded in the University’s student records, and official transcripts can be obtained online via the National Student Clearinghouse website or through MyHub.
 Certificates of completion are available upon request.

-The English Language Institute also designs special programs for high school, university and corporate students who do not wish to enroll in the regularly scheduled classes.
+The English Language Institute also designs special programs for high school, university students, corporate clients, and other visiting groups who do not wish to enroll in the regularly scheduled classes.
 Courses are tailored to meet the academic requirements of a group.
-Short-term programs are designed to include on-campus housing and cultural activities.
-For more information, contact the International Special Programs at (212) 346-1562 or firstname.lastname@example.org, or visit the international special programs webpage.
+Short-term programs are designed to include on-campus or off-campus housing and cultural activities.
+For more information, contact the International Special Programs at (212) 346-1562 or email@example.com, or visit the international special programs webpage.